siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

    server.ssl.key-store-password : 123456
    ```

-3. SSL (TLS) with Server with Trust Validation - In this implemenation, the communication happen on SSL with Client authentication/validation based upon the client certificate.
-In this configuration, a private key is setup for SSL and a keystore is configured which is used to store trust certficates of client.
+3. SSL (TLS) with Server with Trust Validation - In this implementation, the communication happen on SSL with Client authentication/validation based upon the client certificate.
+In this configuration, a private key is setup for SSL and a keystore is configured which is used to store trust certificates of client.

    To implement, need to enable the trust validation.
    ```